nus-cs2103-AY1718S2/addressbook-level4/collated/functional/chenxing1992.md

     }

     /**
-     * Natty parser that takes in a string and returns an Appointment */ public static Appointment getAppointmentFromString(String str) throws ParseException {
+     * Natty parser that takes in a string and returns an appointment */ public static Appointment getAppointmentFromString(String str) throws ParseException {
         String[] args = str.split(",");

         if (args.length != 2) {
-            throw new ParseException("Please follow format for adding Appointment.\n"
+            throw new ParseException("Please follow format for adding appointment.\n"
                     + AddAppointmentCommand.MESSAGE_USAGE);
         }